beardedboy/Grid/README.md

 `<div class = "col-4-12"></div>`<br>
 `<div class = "col-2-12"></div>`<br>

 I have decided not to declare any padding to the columns themselves as this has caused issues with uneven widths when nesting columns ( more on nesting later ).
 Instead each column needs to include a div with a 'col-content' class.
-The actual columns content will be placed within this div.
+The actual columns content will be placed within this container.

 ######Example